-The Corporation currently has five (5) directors for whom their term of office expires at the Meeting.
-All of the directors are standing for re-election as directors of the Corporation at the Meeting.
-Unless otherwise directed, it is the intention of management to vote proxies in the accompanying Instrument of Proxy in favour of the election as directors for the ensuing year the five (5) nominees hereinafter set forth:
+The Corporation currently has six (6) directors for whom their term of office expires at the Meeting.
+All of the current directors are standing for re-election as directors of the Corporation at the Meeting.
+In addition to the current directors, Ms. Barbara Holzapfel is standing for election at the Meeting.
+Unless otherwise directed, it is the intention of management to vote proxies in the accompanying Instrument of Proxy in favour of the election as directors for the ensuing year the seven (7) nominees hereinafter set forth:

-Cody Slater Robert Herdman Michael Hayduk Brad Gilewich Dr. John Finbow
+Cody Slater Robert Herdman

+Michael Hayduk Brad Gilewich

+Dr. John Finbow Cheemin Bo-Linn

+Barbara Holzapfel

 Management does not contemplate that any of such nominees will be unable to serve as a director.
-Each director elected will hold office until the next annual general meeting of shareholders or until his successor is duly elected or appointed, unless his office is earlier vacated in accordance with the by-laws of the Corporation or the provisions of the Business Corporations Act (Alberta).
+Each director elected will hold office until the next annual general meeting of shareholders or until their successor is duly elected or appointed, unless their office is earlier vacated in accordance with the by-laws of the Corporation or the provisions of the Business Corporations Act (Alberta).